HuseenKhan/ITP_Project_SIT/README.md

 ## Running Python Scripts Using Shared Folder in Docker
-Create a shared folder on the Raspberry Pi: bash mkdir -p /home/pi/SharedFolder
+Create a shared folder on the Raspberry Pi:
+-bash
+-mkdir -p /home/pi/SharedFolder
-Save your Python scripts inside this folder:
+-Save your Python scripts inside this folder:
-/home/pi/SharedFolder
+-/home/pi/SharedFolder
-Open the ROS2 Docker startup file: nano /home/pi/ros2_humble.sh
+-Open the ROS2 Docker startup file:
+-nano /home/pi/ros2_humble.sh
-Add the following volume line inside the Docker command:
+-Add the following volume line inside the Docker command:
 -v /home/pi/SharedFolder:/home/pi/SharedFolder \
-The updated Docker script should look like this:
+-The updated Docker script should look like this:
 #!/bin/bash
 xhost +
 docker run -it \